Post-Decree Modifications and Enforcement

 Child Custody, Parenting Time, and Visitation After Divorce

 At the time of divorce, the courts will make decisions regarding custody and visitation rights of both parties.
 Usually these decisions will be based off where the child currently resides, who was the primary caretaker during the marriage, and generally, the best needs of the child.
 As your attorneys, we will present necessary evidence to accomplish your objectives in or out of court.

 Unless there are extreme circumstances, the courts will generally not grant one parent sole legal and physical custody.
 Texas law favors joint custody, and under a standard possession order, you will still have access to your children for about a third of a year if you are not the primary custodian.

 Custody battles can be one of the most stressful situations you can be in.
 Let us help take the stress out of it for you.
 Don't let the other parent push you around or make you think that they have control.
-With clear orders drafted by an attorney, you can eliminate most arguements and confusion when it comes to your kids.
+With clear orders drafted by an attorney, you can eliminate most confusion when it comes to your kids.
 Call us today for a consultation on how to give yourself and your child a better, less stressful future.